Sedgwick County Commission meeting will address current COVID-19 hospitalizations

 WICHITA, Kan.
-(KSNW)-Sedgwick County Commission will have a special meeting tomorrow at 1:30.
+(KSNW) – Sedgwick County Commission will have a special meeting Thursday at 1:30.

 The commission will address several things like the CARES funding, but at the start, the commission will talk with the hospital staff and the Sedgwick County health officer about the positivity rate.